Using storytelling techniques and motivational psychology to tailor your ask and drastically increase the impact on your donor to inspire them to act.

 A typical Repayer has benefited from some institution and now supports that institution from a feeling of loyalty or obligation.

 “Knock on wood”, I’ve not needed The Canadian Blood Services, but this call came with some unique timing.
-My grandmother has been healthy for most her life, but at the age of 94 she had recently found herself in the hospital with a broken hip.
+My grandmother has been healthy for most her life, but at the age of 94, she had recently found herself in the hospital with a broken hip.
 Besides needing hip replacement surgery, she ended up being re-emitted just weeks later with a bleeding ulcer.
-During her emergency surgery she required 5 blood transfusions, that without she would mostly likely have died.
-A couple of weeks later I went down to see how she was doing and out of curiosity I asked her her blood type.
+During her emergency surgery, she required 5 blood transfusions, that without she would most likely have died.
+A couple of weeks later I went down to see how she was doing and out of curiosity, I asked her blood type.
 Turns out she’s also A-negative.
 I wasn’t the one to help her directly, but in donating I felt like it was a way to say Thank You to those that did.

 Storytelling is effective because it has the power to trigger people’s emotions and connect with our brains’ hard-wiring in a way that makes us act.

 A targeted ask that comes in the form of a story is able to tap into our intrinsic motivations and inspire us to act in ways that data and numbers can’t.
-A targeted ask means that I’m already engaged with the story because I can relate on a deeper level increasing the chance of it’s effectiveness.
+A targeted ask means that I’m already engaged with the story because I can relate on a deeper level increases the chance of its effectiveness.